Beauty tips

 Do Golden Retrievers have a double coat?

 The Golden Retriever has a double-layered coat, with an inner layer and an outer one.
-The inner coat is short and cropped to the body; its function to protect the dog by keeping it warm in winter and cool in summer.
+The inner coat is short and cropped to the body; its function is to protect the dog by keeping it warm in winter and cool in summer.
 By contrast, the second coat is slightly wavy and a little longer.
 This is the one that requires regular care.

 Caring for a Golden Retriever's Coat - Do Golden Retrievers have a double coat?